 - Uroflow test to measure the flow of your urine

-The type of treatment you require depends on several factors, such as the size of your prostate, your age, and the amount of discomfort you are experiencing.
+Treatment for benign prostatic hyperplasia (BPH) depends on several factors, such as the size of your prostate, your age, and the amount of discomfort you are experiencing.

 Transurethral resection of prostate (TURP)